tridecco/game-board/docs/API.md

 - `callback` (Function, optional): A callback function executed after all textures are loaded.
 It receives the `TexturePack` instance as the first argument, or `null` and an error object as the second argument if loading fails.

 > **Note**: Please refer to the [Available Assets documentation](ASSETS.md) for detailed information on the available texture packs.
+> **Note**: If the textures is not from the same origin, CORS headers must be set on the server to allow loading of the textures.
+Otherwise, there will be CORS issues and the textures will not load properly in the browser.

 **Throws:**